How To Make A Corset, Getting To Know Your Corset Making Tools & Materials

 Bone casing is simply a length of cotton tube that you sew into a corset to hold the boning in place.
 You cut it to the length you want, pin it in place and sew down both sides keeping as close to the edges as possible so there’s still room in the middle to slide your corset bone in.

 This is another hand held tool, it squashes the eyelet into place between its two metal plates (eyelets are the little metal pieces with holes in that you push your laces through in the back of the corset).
 You can purchase eyelet kits in sewing shops or online, these consist of a bag of eyelets (sometimes with washers, sometimes without) and two loose metal plates that you place either side of the eyelet and tap with a hammer.
 These are a cheaper option then buying the hand tool if you only mean to make one corset, but a lot of extra work.
 If you’re taking the plunge into corset making then invest in the hand tool.

 So those are the primary materials and tools used exclusively in corsetry.
 I’ve only briefly covered them but the above descriptions should serve well as a gentle introduction to how to make a corset and exactly what’s involved equipment wise!
 See, nothing scary at all.

-There are lots of places online to get the various tools and supplies.
-Check out my article Corset Making Suppliers for a complete list.
+There are lots of places online to get the various corset making tools and supplies mentioned above.
+Check out my downloadable corset belt pattern and booklet for a list of my favourites.
 Let me know if you find any more and I’ll add them!

 What Types Of Fabric Can You Use For Corset Making?